 Hall Middle School employs a system of feedback and grading that is based on reporting student progress on specific standards instead of overall points/percentages in the form of a letter grade.
 As a school staff, we are committed to cohesive feedback practices that support every learner’s growth and instill a greater sense of relevance and meaning to the process of learning.
 Hall began this practice in the fall of 2019 after a two-year process of study, along with fellow Redwood High feeder Del Mar Middle School.

 What is the purpose of standards-based reporting (SBR)?

 The purpose of standards-based-reporting is to accurately represent students’ abilities and understanding based on clearly defined criteria that align with academic and behavioral standards shared across the school.
 Since standards are written to be addressed over the course of an entire school year, SBR reports on student growth over time instead of on a simple average of all points accrued.

 How does standards-based grading differ from traditional A-F grading?

 A standards-based reporting system measures a student’s proficiency in grade-level standards by prioritizing the most recent, consistent level of performance.
 A student who may struggle at the beginning of a grading period when first encountering new material is still able to demonstrate proficiency in key content/concepts by the end of a grading period and have that reflected on the report card.
 In a traditional grading system, a student’s performance for an entire trimester is averaged together.
 Early quiz scores that are low are averaged together with more proficient performance later in the course, resulting in a lower overall grade than current performance indicates.

-Why is Hall Middle School changing to standards-based reporting?
+Why does Hall Middle School use standards-based reporting?

 We want our students to focus on learning and growth, not points and percentages.
 We want our students to see learning as a continuous process guided by rich feedback, not a process of gaining/losing points.
 We want every parent to know the specific standards their child is learning and to see growth over time.
 Other reasons for standards-based-grading include: